Our goal is to ensure the ability of the earth to nurture life in all its diversity.

 Greenpeace is a Member of Accountable Now, a platform of international civil society organisations.
 Together, we strive to be transparent, responsive to stakeholders and focused on delivering impact.
 We have signed ten globally-agreed-upon Accountability Commitments and seek to respect human rights, be independent and work ethically and professionally.

-Annually Greenpeace reports publicly on our economic, environmental and social performance according to the Accountable Now Reporting Guidelines to an Independent Review Panel.
+Annually Greenpeace reports publicly on our economic, environmental and social performance according to the Accountable Now Reporting Framework to an Independent Review Panel.
 Learn more about our work and responsibility towards our stakeholders in our Accountability Reports.